john-cd/rust_howto/bk/drafts/categories/parsing/parsing.md

 [![pest~lib.rs][c~pest~lib.rs~badge]][c~pest~lib.rs]
 [![cat~parsing][cat~parsing~badge]][cat~parsing]{{hi:Parsing tools}}

-[`pest`][c~pest~website]{{hi:pest}}⮳ is a general-purpose parser written in Rust, with a focus on accessibility, correctness, and performance.
-It uses [parsing expression grammars (or PEG)][wikipedia~parsing-expression-grammars]⮳ as input, which are similar in spirit to regular expressions, but which offer the enhanced expressivity needed to parse complex languages.
+[`pest`][c~pest~website]{{hi:pest}}↗ is a general-purpose parser written in Rust, with a focus on accessibility, correctness, and performance.
+It uses [parsing expression grammars (or PEG)][wikipedia~parsing-expression-grammars]↗ as input, which are similar in spirit to regular expressions, but which offer the enhanced expressivity needed to parse complex languages.

-Grammars are saved in separate [`.pest`][c~pest~docs]⮳{{hi:.pest}}  files which are never mixed with procedural code.
+Grammars are saved in separate [`.pest`][c~pest~docs]↗{{hi:.pest}}  files which are never mixed with procedural code.
 This results in an always up-to-date formalization of a language that is easy to read and maintain.

 ```rust,editable
 {{#include ../../../crates/cats/parsing/examples/pest/pest.rs:example}}